github/docs/content/rest/overview/resources-in-the-rest-api.md

 All error objects have resource and field properties so that your client can tell what the problem is.
 There's also an error code to let you know what is wrong with the field.
-These are the possible validation error
-codes:

-Error code name | Description
+Error code | Description
 -----------|-----------|
 `missing` | A resource does not exist.
 `missing_field` | A required field on a resource has not been set.